ytcalifax/ListOfShame/README.md

 ### [Yatopia] and [SugarcaneMC]
 > *The Combined power of paper forks and patches for maximum instability and maintainability!*

 Messy, tossed salad of people that haven't even really understood the patch system.
-And yes, *it's that bad![^yaptopia]*
+And yes, *it's [that bad!][yaptopia]*

 ### [Mohist]
 > *Mohist is programmed to be malicious, game-breaking, and very unstable.*